Updated: Sep 25

 The brain links directly with gut bacteria.
 They communicate with nerves in the gut—the bacterial messages prompt responses from the body’s immune system.

-"Your gut, your brain and your immune system interact.
-The triangulation of those things controls much of your other physiology, whether it's blood pressure, metabolism or mood.”
+Your brain, your gut, and your immune system interact.
+The three-step pathway controls much of your physiology, whether blood pressure, metabolism or mood.”